A new method for clustered survival data]{A new method for clustered survival data: Estimation of treatment effect heterogeneity and variable selection: Simulation

 We further generated the censoring time $C$ independently from an exponential distribution with the rate parameter selected to induce the censoring proportion of 50\%.
 The parameter $\eta$ was set to 2 and $\exp{(0.7+0.5x_{ik1})}$ to respectively produce proportional hazards and nonproportional hazards.
 This data generating process was designed to make it difficult for any method to accurately model the survival outcome.
 We considered the outcome model with arbitrary data complexity that reflects common situations in health datasets: (i) discrete predictors with strong ($X_{ik1}$) and moderate ($X_{ik2}$) associations; (ii) both linear and nonlinear forms of continuous predictors ($X_{ik6}$ and $X_{ik7}$); (iii) nonadditive effects ($X_{ik4}X_{ik8}$).

 After generating the fully observed data, we amputated the four predictors designed to have missing values $X_{ik5}, X_{ik6}, X_{ik7}, X_{ik8}$ under the missing at random mechanism using the multivariate amputation approach.
-Additional technical details for the amputation procedure are available in Schouten et al.; \citep{schouten2018generating} and additional amputation details for the simulation appear in Web Section 2.
+Additional technical details for the amputation procedure are available in \cite{schouten2018generating}; and additional amputation details for the simulation appear in Web Section 2.
 The resultant simulation data have an overall missingness proportion of 40\%.
+The process of data generation was replicated 250 times.